Entanglement statistics of polymers in a lattice tube and unknotting of 4-plats: Introduction

+Lattice tube models have been useful for modelling polymers under confinement since the 1970s~\cite{hammersley1985self,WalletalPNAS1978}.
+The smallest tube of $\mathbb{Z}^3$ that admits non-trivial knots is the $\infty\times 2\times 1$ lattice tube, denoted here by $\tube^*$~\cite{minsteptube}.
+The prime factors of any non-trivial knot admitted in $\tube^*$ must be 4-plats (2-bridge knots)~\cite{minsteptube}.
+Figure~\ref{fig1intro}A illustrates a knotted polygon in $\tube^*$.
+Even though $\tube^*$ is narrow, polygons in $\tube^*$ are physically relevant for modelling DNA in nanochannels.
+Importantly all prime knots with 7 or fewer crossings and the majority for up to 9 crossings are 4-plats.
+The family of 4-plats includes all twist and torus links.
+Such links are most likely to be observed in DNA experiments~\cite{sumners_ernst_spengler_cozzarelli_1995}.

-The smallest tubular sublattice of $\mathbb{Z}^3$ which admits non-trivial knots is the $\infty\times 2\times 1$ lattice tube, the $2\times 1$ tube denoted by $\tube^*$ \cite{minsteptube}.
-Fig.~\ref{fig1intro}A illustrates a knotted polygon in $\tube^*$.
-In this paper we prove Conjecture~\ref{mainconj},~\neweqref{eqn1} up to the leading constant $B_K$, for self-avoiding polygons in $\tube^*$.
-That is, we prove upper and lower bounds on $p_n(K)$ of the form in \neweqref{eqn1}, differing only by a constant factor.
-We also establish similar results for non-split links with two or more components in $\tube^*$.
-Since a knot is a 1-component non-split link, from here on we will only distinguish between knots and multi-component non-split links if necessary, or to connect to Conjecture~\ref{mainconj}.
+The main result of this paper is given in Theorem \ref{thm-bounds}.
+This result yields Equation~\eqref{eqn1} in the KE Conjecture, up to the leading constant $B_K$, for self-avoiding polygons in $\tube^*$.
+That is, we prove upper and lower bounds on $p_n(K)$, differing only by a constant factor.
+We establish similar results for multi-component non-split links in $\tube^*$.
+Since a knot is a 1-component non-split link, from here on we will only distinguish between knots and multi-component non-split links if necessary, or to connect to the KE Conjecture.